 What does the VASPnet x Notabene integration entail?

 We've partnered with VASPnet to provide comprehensive regulatory information on over 250 new crypto companies.

 This collaboration solves a crucial challenge presented by FATF’s Travel Rule requiring businesses to carry out due diligence on their counterparty VASPs before exchanging Travel Rule data transfers.
-This update also adds the “Responds to Travel Rule data transfers” section in the directory, indicating which counterparties Notabene clients can expect a response from.
+This update also adds the “Responds to Travel Rule data transfers” section in the Network, indicating which counterparties Notabene clients can expect a response from.